-INTELLECTUAL PROPERTY - 2030)
+(INTELLECTUAL PROPERTY - 2030)

 This course will provide the skills to review a trademark search report, file an application, and prosecute a trademark application through registration.
 Students will develop familiarity with the trademark prosecution process and procedures relevant to practice before the U.S. Patent and Trademark Office and Trademark Trial and Appeal Board.
 Grades will be based upon a combination of eight short writing assignments and class participation.
 This class will satisfy the Advanced Practice Writing Requirement.
-Pre- or Co-requisite: TRADEMARKS & UNFAIR COMPETITION
+Pre-requisite: INTRODUCTION TO INTELLECTUAL PROPERTY

 DRAFTING: TRANSNATIONAL CIVIL LITIGATION